wang-q/ubuntu/prepare/CentOS.md

 * Use bottled gcc@5 and gcc (gcc@11)
     * gcc `make bootstrap` requires `crti.o`.
 This seems to be a bug
+* Avoid `brew install glibc`
+    * Make as many programs as possible link to the system `libc'.

 ```shell